ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_managedgateway.rst

 ----

-Firmware Actions
+Firmware Action
 -------------------------------------------------------------
 The firmware update process is separated into two distinct actions:

 * Downloading Firmware
 * Updating Firmware.

-The device needs to do the following activities to support Firmware Actions:
+The gateway needs to do the following activities to support Firmware Action for itself and for the attached devices:

 **1. Construct DeviceFirmware Object (Optional)**

-In order to perform Firmware actions the device can optionally construct the DeviceFirmware object and add it to DeviceData as follows:
+In order to perform Firmware action, the gateway can optionally construct a DeviceFirmware object for itself and for attached devices and add it to DeviceData as follows:

 .. code:: java